 Energizer bolstered its battery business by completing its acquisition of Battery and Auto Care.
 In doing so, the company will establish itself as a global leader while adding brands to diversify its business.
 It expanded its manufacturing facilities.
 Plus, over the past five years, it optimized its legacy factories to improve on cost and efficiency.

 In its second quarter, Energizer took advantage of strong demand for its legacy batteries by raising prices.
 Energizer MAX and Energizer lithium product prices rose in the U.S. The company expects to complete the price hike in international markets by the end of the fiscal year.

 With its consumer battery business strong and auto battery entry underway, the stock has the potential to break out of the trading range.

-Enphase Energy (ENPH)Enphase Energy (NASDAQ:ENPH) surged to a new 52-week high after the company reported a strong first quarter last year and has been on a tear ever since, shooting from around $8 last February to over $50 now, even with the pandemic correction.
+Enphase Energy (ENPH)Enphase Energy (NASDAQ:ENPH) surged to a new 52-week high after the company reported a strong first quarter last year and has been on a tear ever since, shooting from around $8 last February to nearly $60 now, even with the pandemic correction.

 Enphase makes microinverters, which the company says “offer the most advanced inverter technology on the market, which means higher production, greater reliability, and unmatched intelligence.”

 Enphase shipped 976,410 microinverters.
 The company now has 2,500 homeowners that joined its Enphase Upgrade Program.
 In doing so, these customers get quality and service.
 And strong customer satisfaction is leading to more business.

 Enphase still grew revenue in the quarter despite facing component shortages in all of its regions.
 This implies that once the supply issues are resolved, revenue should grow at an even faster pace.